 After EAB is officially identified

-Once EAB has been confirmed in your city/town, then an official announcement from the Missouri Department of Agriculture (MDA) will be made.
-Once done, you may release information to your community through your community EAB liaison.
-Other communication/outreach activities to consider:
+Once EAB has been confirmed in your city or town, then an official announcement from the Missouri Department of Agriculture (MDA) will be made.
+Once done, you might release information to your community through your community EAB liaison.
+Other communication and outreach activities to consider: